Hatzen/EasyPeasyVPN/README.md

 - [ ] integrated small lan chat

 ## Manual
-A more informations or "mini manual" can be found at the wiki of this repository. https://github.com/Hatzen/EasyPeasyVPN/wiki
+For more informations or "mini manual" can be found at the wiki of this repository. https://github.com/Hatzen/EasyPeasyVPN/wiki

 ## Contribute